dotnet/docs-maui/docs/android/emulator/hardware-acceleration.md

     :::image type="content" source="media/hardware-acceleration/win/aehd.png" alt-text="Installing AEHD through the Android SDK manager in Visual Studio.":::

+    > [!NOTE]
-Alternatively, AEHD can be downloaded and installed from [GitHub](https://github.com/google/android-emulator-hypervisor-driver/releases).
+    > Alternatively, AEHD can be downloaded and installed from [GitHub](https://github.com/google/android-emulator-hypervisor-driver/releases).
 After unpacking the driver package, run `silent_install.bat` at a command line with administrator privileges.

+1. Make sure that the virtual device you [created in the Android Device Manager](device-manager.md) is an **x86-64** or **x86**-based system image.
+If you use an Arm-based system image, the virtual device won't be accelerated and will run slowly.

 After installation, confirm that the driver is operating correctly using the following command: